MoMA PS1 Guide (August 2026) What to See & How to Visit

 For 154 years, Cooper Union stood as a remarkable exception in American higher education.
 While other elite colleges charged ever-increasing tuition, this small school in Manhattan’s East Village offered every undergraduate student a full-tuition scholarship.
 That changed in 2014.
 Cooper Union’s free tuition policy ended, sparking protests, legal action, and a community crisis that continues … Read more

-Christo and Jeanne-Claude: Wrapping the World in Art (July 2026)
+Christo and Jeanne-Claude: Wrapping the World in Art (August 2026)

 Christo and Jeanne-Claude: Wrapping the World in Art